FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Adjourned Budget Meeting of Limerick City and County Council - 23rd November 2015.md

 Executive would be reduced to 2.03%, giving an ARV of 0.2459.
 There would also

-be amendments to the Budget as proposed by the Chief Executive as follows:--- **7**
+be amendments to the Budget as proposed by the Chief Executive as follows:
+---
+**7**

 **Summary of Adjustments**